workfloworchestrator/orchestrator-core/docs/reference-docs/cli.md

 If you are running with `--test`, the SQL file will not be generated.

-### migrate-workflows

-The `main.py db migrate-workflows` command creates a migration file based on the difference between de worfklows code and the workflows that are registered in the database.

-Arguments

-message - Migration name [default: None] [required]

-Options

---test | --no-test - Optional boolean if you don't want to generate a migration file [default: no-test]

-### revision

-The `main.py db revision` command creates a new Alembic revision file.

-Arguments

---message - The revision message [default: None] --version-path - Specify specific path from config for version file [default: None]
---autogenerate | --no-autogenerate - Detect schema changes and add migrations [default: no-autogenerate]
---head - Determine the head you need to add your migration to. [default: None]

-### upgrade

-The `main.py db upgrade` command will upgrade the database to the specified revision

-Arguments

-revision - Rev id to upgrade to [default: none]

 ## generate

 Generate products, workflows and other artifacts.